tedbauer/pushpin/docs/pages/02-concepts/CLI.md

 # Pushpin CLI

-The CLI supports two commands:
+The CLI supports these commands:

 - `pushpin init <sitename>`: generate skeleton files for a brand new site in a new directory, `<sitename>`.
   - You can omit `<sitename>`, and the site files will be created in the current working directory.